 - Don’t be afraid of Clients with Foreign Assets!

 - Can foreign Taxes be set off against UK Inheritance Tax?

 Or simply click on the “German Probate” section in the right column of this blog.

 – – – –

-The law firm Graf & Partners and its German-English litigation department GP Chambers was established in 2003 and has many years of experience with British-German and US-German business and corporate matters, including the representation of clients in M&A transactions.
-If you wish us to advise or represent you please call German business lawyer Bernhard Schmeilzl, LL.M.
-(Leicester) or Munich based English solicitor Elissa Jelowicki on +49 941 463 7070.
+The law firm Graf & Partners and its German-English litigation department GP Chambers was established in 2003 and has many years of experience with British-German and US-German probate matters, including the representation of clients in contentious probate matters.
+If you wish us to advise or represent you in a German or cross border inheritance case please contact German solicitor Bernhard Schmeilzl, LL.M.
+(Leicester) at +49 941 463 7070.